-Provide a fun outing for a child this summer for $20
+Provide a fun outing for a child for $20

 Childhood is a time of exploring new places and making memories.
 But for kids like Jonah who come from abusive homes, family outings are rare or never happen at all.